juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Child Path Segment

- - **Child Path Segment** - A nested child element is declared with its last path segment.
+A nested child element is declared using only its last path segment.
 Its path will be composed of its parent's path + `/` + this segment.
 It is a [quotable string](#quotable-string) that does not contain a slash `/`.
 Most elements in the example ECD above are declared like this.
 Child elements are IMPLICITLY contained by their parent and cannot de explicitly contained by any other built element.

 #### Element Type